Hurricane Erin stirs up strong winds and floods part of a NC highway as it slowly moves out to sea

-Forecasters predicted the storm would peak Thursday and said it could regain strength and once again become a major hurricane, Category 3 or greater, but it was not forecast to make landfall along the East Coast before turning farther out to sea.
+Forecasters predicted the storm would peak Thursday and said it will slowly weaken over the next few days while turning farther out to sea.

 Tropical storm conditions were in effect over parts of the Outer Banks and the coast of Virginia, the National Hurricane Center in Miami said.
 In Bermuda, residents and tourists were told to stay out of the water with rough seas expected through Friday.

 There was flooding along part of the North Carolina and mid-Atlantic coasts, the center said Thursday morning.
-Authorities predicted that the largest swells during high tide would cut off villages and homes on the Outer Banks and whip up life-threatening rip currents from Florida to New England.
+Authorities predicted that the largest swells would whip up life-threatening rip currents from Florida to New England.

 Big waves push water over roads

-As Erin's outer bands brushed the Outer Banks, water poured onto the main route connecting the barrier islands and a handful of stilted homes precariously perched above the beach.
-By Wednesday evening, officials had closed Highway 12 on Hatteras Island as the surge increased and waves rose.
-The road remained closed Thursday.
-Ocracoke Island's connection to its ferry terminal was cut off.
+As Erin's outer bands brushed the Outer Banks, waves broke through dunes on Hatteras Island and swamped the main route connecting the barrier islands and swirled under a handful of stilted homes perched above the beach.
+Parts of Highway 12 remained closed Thursday, and Ocracoke Island's connection to its ferry terminal was cut off.

-Melinda Meadows, property manager at the Cape Hatteras Motel in Buxton who decided to ride out the storm, said a door was ripped off a townhouse, some walls have been knocked out, and some heat pumps were washed out.
+Melinda Meadows, property manager at the Cape Hatteras Motel in Buxton, said a door was ripped off a townhouse and some walls were knocked out.

 “It's the force behind the water,” she told WRAL-TV.

-Farther north, on Jennette’s Pier in Nags Head, dozens of people were out taking photos of the huge waves crashing into the structure and even bird-watching amid the driving rain Thursday morning.
+Farther north, on Jennette’s Pier in Nags Head where sustained winds reached 45 mph (72 kph) early Thursday, dozens of people were out taking photos of the huge waves crashing into the structure amid the driving rain.
+One man was fishing.

-“This is nature at her best,” said David Alan Harvey of Nags Head.
+“This is nature at her best,” David Alan Harvey of Nags Head said Thursday morning.
 “I love this.
 I love these storms.”

-Harvey was unconcerned about being on a pier jutting into the ocean, saying he considered it safer than most other places.
+He was unconcerned about being on the pier, saying he considered it safer than most other places.
 “Driving my car is a lot more dangerous than this.”

 Beaches off-limits along the coast